abhishekmishra/streak-dot-txt/prd.md

 ```

 ### 4.2.
 Entries
-- Each line after metadata is an entry (ISO 8601 date).
+- Each line after metadata is an entry (ISO 8601 date) and represents a day the streak action was performed.
+- If a date is missing, it means "not done" for that day—do not add explicit entries for missed days.
-- Optionally, entries can include quantity and comment:
+- Optionally, entries can include quantity, unit, and comment:
   ```
   2025-01-05 20 reps # Felt great!
-  2025-01-06 # Missed, was sick
+  2025-01-07
+  2025-01-08 5 km # Outdoor run
+  2025-01-09 1.5 hours # Yoga session
   ```
+- **Format:**
+  - `YYYY-MM-DD [quantity unit] [# comment]`
+  - Date is required.
+Quantity and unit are optional.
+Comment (after `#`) is optional.
+  - The absence of an entry for a date means the action was not performed on that day.
+- **Parsing:**
+  - Split at the first `#` for the comment.
+  - The first token is always the date.
+  - If a second token exists and is a number, it is the quantity.
+If a third token exists, it is the unit.
+  - Everything after `#` is the comment.

 ---